HomeArticlesInvisible Attacks: Why Monitoring Traffic Is No Longer Enough

-Wanting to maintain a traditional traffic monitoring model, based on packet analysis, anomaly detection, and border inspection, is wasting precious time for IT teams.
-This happens because advanced techniques are increasingly being developed to evade detection by classical systems, using loopholes that remain invisible to security tools based solely on network traffic.
+Wanting to maintain a traditional traffic monitoring model, based on packet analysis, anomaly detection, and perimeter inspection, is a waste of precious time for IT teams.
+This is because advanced techniques are increasingly being developed to avoid detection by classical systems, exploiting vulnerabilities that remain invisible to security tools based solely on network traffic.

-Indeed, 72% of respondents in a global survey by the World Economic Forum 2025, reported an increase in organizational cyber risks, reflecting how threats evolve to hide from traditional defenses.
-Additionally, fileless attacks have 10 times more chance of success than traditional file-based malware attacks.
+Indeed, 72% of respondents in a 2025 World Economic Forum global surveyreported an increase in organizational cyber risks, reflecting how threats evolve to hide from traditional defenses.
+Furthermore, fileless attacks are 10 times more likely to succeed than traditional file-based malware attacks.

-Cybercriminals no longer act by trial and error.
-Today, they act precisely and without leaving traces.
-They heavily use fileless attacks, exploit legitimate system tools like PowerShell and WMI to execute malicious commands without raising suspicion, and move laterally through the network silently, as if they already belonged to the environment.
+Cybercriminals have ceased to operate by trial and error.
+Today, they act precisely and leave no traces.
+They heavily utilize fileless attacks, exploit legitimate system tools like PowerShell and WMI to execute malicious commands without raising suspicion, and move laterally through the network silently, as if they already belonged to the environment.

-This type of offense is intentionally designed to appear legitimate; the traffic does not raise suspicions, the tools are not unknown, and the events do not follow common threat patterns.
-In this scenario, according to the World Economic Forum 2025 report, 66% of organizations believe that artificial intelligence will have the most significant impact on cybersecurity, both for defense and attacks, reflecting a paradigm shift.
+This type of offensive is intentionally designed to appear legitimate; the traffic does not raise suspicions, the tools are not unknown, and the events do not follow common threat patterns.
+In this scenario, according to the same 2025 World Economic Forum report, 66% of organizations believe that artificial intelligence will have the most significant impact on cybersecurity, both for defense and attacks, reflecting a paradigm shift.

 Traditional solutions, such as firewalls, IDS, and simple correlation systems, no longer provide the necessary protection, especially since 47% of organizations cite adversarial advancements fueled by generative AI as their primary concern.
-Additionally, 54% of large organizations point to supply chain vulnerabilities as the biggest barrier to cyber resilience, increasing the complexity of the challenge.
+In addition, 54% of large organizations point to supply chain vulnerabilities as the greatest barrier to cyber resilience, increasing the complexity of the challenge.

 The role of granular visibility

 This approach demands the use of more advanced technologies, such as EDR (Endpoint Detection and Response), XDR (Extended Detection and Response), and NDR (Network Detection and Response).
-These tools collect telemetry across multiple layers, from the network to the endpoint, and apply behavioral analysis, artificial intelligence, and event correlation to detect threats that would go unnoticed in environments monitored only by traffic volume.
+These tools collect telemetry across multiple layers, from the network to the endpoint, and apply behavioral analytics, artificial intelligence, and event correlation to detect threats that would go unnoticed in environments monitored solely by traffic volume.

 Techniques that exploit invisibility